Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Deciding on the Rolling Horizon

-with probability $1-\delta$, where $\delta$ is a function of $u,P_X,\sigma^2$, $y(\bm{x})$ is the true output at input $\bm{x}$ and $P_X=\sqrt{1- K(\bm{x}^*,\bm{x}) K(\bm{x},\bm{x})^{-1}K(\bm{x},\bm{x}^*)}$ is a power function with mis-specified covariance function at observation $\bm{x}$, $K$ and $u$ are some constants and $\sigma^2$ is the variance parameter. \end{coro} Given this result, at each stage $k$, we can define $\mathcal{E}(\bm{x})=|y(\bm{x})-\hat f(\bm{x})|\leq\sup_{\bm{x}}|y(\bm{x})-\hat f(\bm{x})|=\bar e_k$.
+Given this result, at each stage $k$, we can define $\mathcal{E}(\bm{x})=|y(\bm{x})-\hat f(\bm{x})|\leq\sup_{\bm{x}}|y(\bm{x})-\hat f(\bm{x})|=\bar e_k$.
 One regularity condition in \textbf{Corollary \ref{robust}} is that the mis-specified kernel is no smoother than the true kernel.
-The mat\'ern kernel is one of the perfect candidates to this requirement. \textbf{Corollary \ref{robust}} also requires $P_X$ is small.
-Fortunately, this quantity can be controlled \citep{wendland2004scattered} using fill distance design \citep{santner2003design}.
-To satisfy this condition, we can simply choose initial data to minimize fill distance.
-This procedure is known as the minimax distance design \citep{johnson1990minimax}.
+The mat\'ern kernel is one of the perfect candidates to this requirement \citep{burt2019rates}.
 In the next section we use this error function to find feasible $h$ stagewise.
-We note that the proposed framework can be substituted with a different error function, however we focus on $\mathcal{GP}$s as they are the most commonly used surrogate in BO.
+We note that the proposed framework can be substituted with a different error function.
+For example, one can use the standard deviation obtained from the surrogate model.
+In this paper, we focus on $\mathcal{GP}$s as they are the most commonly used surrogate in BO.